 The science is in— tar sands oil is much dirtier than conventional crude.
 It has an outsized climate impact, is terrible for air quality, and when it spills it's significantly harder to clean up than conventional crude oil.
 And now Phillips 66 wants to expand its refinery to process tar sands in the San Francisco Bay Area.
 This would double the amount of oil tankers coming into the Phillips 66 refinery in the bay!
-It’s important that the Bay Area Air Quality Management District (BAAQMD), Contra Costa County Board of Supervisors, Gov. Brown, and other key decision makers do everything they can to stop Phillips 66 from completing this expansion project.
+It’s important that the Bay Area Air Quality Management District (BAAQMD), Contra Costa County Board of Supervisors, Gov. Newsom, and other key decision makers do everything they can to stop Phillips 66 from completing this expansion project.

 In addition to it's negative impacts on California, increasing tar sands production is bad for indigenous communities at the source in Alberta, and transporting it via oil tankers threatens devastating oil spills in the waters of British Columbia, Washington, and Oregon as well.

 Thanks to public pressure from people like you, last year we defeated Phillip 66’s plan to build an oil train terminal in San Luis Obispo that would have also imported tar sands.
 Phillips 66’s marine terminal and refinery expansion is their last ditch effort to bring more dangerous and dirty tar sands to their Bay Area refinery and we need your help.
-Will you join us in urging Gov. Brown and other key decision makers to reject this harmful proposal?
+Will you join us in urging Gov. Newsom and other key decision makers to reject this harmful proposal?

 Tar sands oil harms our air, water, climate, and indigenous communities.
 We respectfully urge you to reject Phillips 66’s refinery expansion that would double the number of tankers delivering to their refinery and allow them to process tar sands.